 "When I was a child, my best friend was our family dog, Peddie.
 She was a Rottweiler, and at three years old she passed away after a 3 month battle with cancer.
 At that moment I decided to become a veterinarian.
 My goal is to treat each patient as an individual.
 For example, ten cats with the same disease may each have a treatment plan that is different because that is what works best for them.
 This is also one reason I chose additional training in acupuncture.
 I had a pet who could not take traditional medications and I want to be able to offer as many alternatives as possible for our patients.
 My pets include my Maltese, Biff, and my turtle, Mr. Turtle.
 I try to live by the words of LaoTzu: Kindness in words creates confidence.
 Kindness in thinking creates profoundness.
 Kindness in giving creates love."

 Dr. Redden joined the medical team in 2017 after graduating from the College of Veterinary Medicine at Michigan State University.
-She also has completed her studies at the Chi Institute in Florida and will soon be receiving her C.V.A. certification.
+She also completed her studies at the Chi Institute in Florida and is a Certified Veterinary Acupuncturist.